Theo-flux/hardware/ultimate2.0/README.md

 Block-based programming software enable you to program the Ultimate 2.0 by dragging and dropping function blocks.
 It also supports Arduino IDE and Python with Raspberry Pi.

 Note: I have attached a zip file for the assemble of the uultimate2.0

+# Coding The MegaPi Board using Arduino
+The MegaPi board can actually programmed with the Arduino IDE because it is designed based on the popular Arduino AT Mega 2560.
+To actually  implement it, it is suggested you install Makeblock program library using the Arduino IDE.
+An alternative to this is to download the zip file [here](https://github.com/Makeblock-official/Makeblock-Libraries/archive/master.zip).
+Decompress the makeblock folder in the zip to the Arduino default library.You might need to restart to actually see changes.